Nail Rubbing For Hair Growth

 Understand the logic behind this ancient technique and how it may support your hair health.

 In a world where scalp popping is going viral, it’s no surprise that people are jumping on other crazy trends to achieve healthy and glossy tresses.
 One such popular trend is nail rubbing for hair growth.

 Certain people, magazines, and blogs claim that rubbing your nails can stimulate healthy hair growth.
 But is there any truth to this exercise, or is it merely fiction?
 Everything you need to know about nail rubbing and its connection to hair growth is right here.
 Keep reading to know more.

 In This Article

 Nail Rubbing For Hair Growth – Any Evidence?

 Mainstream medicine does not have any evidence linking nail rubbing with hair growth.
-But alternative treatments like acupuncture, ayurveda, homeopathy, and naturopathy tend to support the claims.
+But alternative treatments like acupuncture, ayurveda, homeopathy, and naturopathyi XAn alternative treatment that focuses on non-invasive and self-healing techniques to heal the body and mind. tend to support the claims.

 Nail rubbing, also called balayam, seems to be an ancient yoga practice focused on promoting hair strength.
 We will understand more about it in the next section.